Schedule your radon test in the Columbus, Dayton & Marysville, OH area

 The soil in Ohio contains uranium.
-As the uranium breaks down and those things break down some more radon is one of the eventual “products” of this break down.
+As the uranium breaks down and those things break down some more radon is one of the eventual “products” of this breakdown.
 Ohio homes can have high levels of radon in the indoor air because of how they are built and the climate in Ohio.
-Having a basement and a fairly decent length of heating season this causes a chimney effect which can help pull the soil gases and radon in to the home through small cracks and sump pumps.
+Having a basement and a fairly decent length of the heating season causes a chimney effect which can help pull the soil gases and radon into the home through small cracks and sump pumps.

 All counties of the US have been assigned a zone of 1 to 3 based on radon potential.
 Zone 1 Highest Potential (greater than 4 pCi/L), Zone 2 Moderate Potential (from 2 to 4 pCi/L), and Zone 3 Low Potential (less than 2 pCi/L).
 Note:

-All of Ohio’s counties all are listed as either Zones 1 or 2.
+All of Ohio’s counties are listed as either Zones 1 or 2.
 (Highest & Moderate potential)

 Here is a pdf of Ohio showing the radon levels

-The EPA suggests testing the air in your home first as this is the main source of elevated Radon levels.
+The EPA suggests a radon test in your home first as this is the main source of elevated radon levels.

 Habitation Investigation radon testing is available in the Central Ohio area as part of home inspections.

 If you’re looking for reliable radon testing services in Ohio, Habitation Investigation is the best choice for you.
 Radon is a radioactive gas that occurs naturally in the environment and can lead to lung cancer if inhaled at high levels.
 It’s crucial to have your home tested for radon to ensure the safety of your family.
 Habitation Investigation has a team of skilled and experienced radon professionals who are equipped with the latest technology to provide accurate and reliable radon testing services.